Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - the level of service needed to process the application

-Information on the appropriate fees can be found at: Application Fees Order.
+Information on the fees is in the Application Fees Order.

 Fees are payable to the Government of Alberta.
 Once the technical review of your application has begun, fees are non-refundable.